 Could you tell us an anecdote on how you found one of the pieces of furniture exhibited in your museum?

-I found the precious piece of Shanxi gilt big cabinet (located in the second floor of my museum).
-As far as I knows, this is the only one of its kind still in existence in China today.
+For instance I found the precious piece of Shanxi gilt big cabinet (located in the second floor of my museum).
+As far as I know, this is the only one of its kind still in existence in China today.
 It dates back to emperor Qianlong period in Qing Dynasty.
 I found it in 2003 in Lijiaying, which used to be the largest traditional furniture market in Beijing.
 When I found the piece, it was incomplete.
 The two suitcases on top of the cabinet were missing and I decided not buy it.
 Two month later, the dealer called me and told me that he had found the two suitcases and I bought it.
 It’s an example of what we call « Yuanfen » in Chinese.
 It means you are destined to meet something at a certain point in time but judgement is important as well as good timing.

 Is it easy to find qualified workers?

 In fact they’re very difficult to find.
 Nowadays, there are very few people who really understand traditional furniture.
 20 years ago we used to send our employees to Hong Kong to get trained.
 Now we’ve established our own internal training courses.

 Where can Nicely Made in China readers buy your furniture?

 Our company and the museum are at the same address: No.18 Quanfa Road, Wuqing Development District, Tianjin.